Night 1 of 2.

-Other Who classics throughout the night included Who Are You, Baba O’Riley and other great gems never played live before by The Who including Athena and Going Mobile (off Who’s Next).
+Other Who classics throughout the night included Who Are You, Baba O’Riley and other great gems rarely played live by The Who including Athena and Going Mobile (off Who’s Next).
 One song noticeably missing was Won’t Get Fooled Again.

 But overall, it was great night backed by the Roger Daltrey Band.
 The band, with the exception of drummer Scott Devours, also happens to be the touring band for The Who, which includes Frank Simes (lead guitar), Jon Button (bass), Loren Gold (keyboards) and Pete Townshend’s younger brother Simon Townshend (guitar and vocals).
 Simon sang lead vocals on Going Mobile.

 Zak Starkey, who has drummed with The Who since 1996, doesn’t tour in Daltrey’s solo band. (“I can’t afford him!”
 Daltrey joked.)
 Starkey is the son of Beatles‘ drummer Ringo Starr and has also played with Oasis.